 I was in full mama mode.
 And I got within about literally 10 feet of the coyote before it finally turned tail and ran.
 I don't know what I would've done if I had gone all the way up to it and it wouldn't have ran.
 I didn't have anything in my hands.

 The coyote did finally turn tail and run, but that's when I realized that even with me home during the day, that the chickens needed a little bit more protection.
-So, we started using a chicken tractor and doing some chicken runs.
+So, we started using a chicken tractor and doing some chicken runs with electric fence netting.

 Best tips and overall strategy on how to keep chickens and crops safe.